SamaadTurner/Reading-Notes/classs-01.md

 How does metadata influence Search Engine Optimization?
 Metadata plays a crucial role in Search Engine Optimization (SEO) by providing valuable information to search engines about the content and context of web pages.

-How is the "<meta>" HTML tag used when specifying metadata?
+How is the "&lt;meta>" HTML tag used when specifying metadata?
-The "<meta>" HTML tag is used to specify various types of metadata about an HTML document.
+The "&lt;meta>" HTML tag is used to specify various types of metadata about an HTML document.
 It provides information to browsers and search engines but is not displayed directly to website visitors.
-The "<meta>" tag is typically placed within the "<head>" section of an HTML document.
+The "&lt;meta>" tag is typically placed within the "&lt;head>" section of an HTML document.

 # Miscellaneous
 How to start to design a website: